Yamazaki93/Iridium-Chrono-Plugin/README.md

 ## Install From Source

- To run from source, Node.js 10 and npm needed to be installed.
+ To run from source, Node.js 10, npm and CLI are needed to be installed.

  1. Download/Clone the repository under `Your Home Directory/Iridium/plugins/` as a folder.
  2. `cd` into the cloned directory, then run `npm`
+ 3. `cd` into `frontend` and run `npm`, then `ng build settings-frontend`
  3. Launch Iridium.